 - The Ministry of the Environment and Climate Strategy provides guidance on pesticides and pest management. - Canadian Landscape Standard (CLS) (\$100 digital download): The Canadian Landscape Standard is a detailed set of guidelines on landscape construction projects across Canada published by the Canadian Nursery Landscape Association and the Canadian Society of Landscape Architects. - The Metro Vancouver Grow Green Guide provides recommendations for plant species and sustainable garden and lawn design.
-The guide is designed to fulfill water conservation, rainwater absorption, composting, control invasive species, and increase biodiversity. - The Sustainable SITES Initiative: SITES is a sustainable landscape rating system which provides promotes design to enhance ecosystem services. - The City of Seattle Public Utilities department provides examples for sustainable landscape maintenance specifications and guidelines for the use of contracting landscape maintenance services. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Biodiversity component area in residential buildings. - Campus Vision 2050 provides the key visions for UBC, addressing challenges and opportunities for the future of the campus, including visions on ecological resilience and biodiversity.
+The guide is designed to fulfill water conservation, rainwater absorption, composting, control invasive species, and increase biodiversity. - The Sustainable SITES Initiative: SITES is a sustainable landscape rating system which provides promotes design to enhance ecosystem services. - The City of Seattle Public Utilities department provides examples for sustainable landscape maintenance specifications and guidelines for the use of contracting landscape maintenance services. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Biodiversity component area in residential buildings. - The UBC Neighbourhood Climate Action (NCAP) Plan provides targets and actions for neighbourhood resilient plantings and shade. - Campus Vision 2050 provides the key visions for UBC, addressing challenges and opportunities for the future of the campus, including visions on ecological resilience and biodiversity.